josuelopezv/taiga-cli/README.md

-taiga project list                    # Find projects taiga userstory list -p 123          # List user stories taiga userstory get 456              # Get details taiga userstory create -p 123 -s "New Story"  # Create new story
+taiga project list                    # Find projects taiga userstory list -p 123          # List user stories taiga userstory get 456              # Get details taiga userstory create -p 123 -t "New Story"  # Create new story
 ```

 The AI system then parses the output and presents it to the user in a conversational format.